alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 organizing an event of this magnitude has taken a toll on us.
 And we have spent a lot of time on tasks that do not really provide much value, such as renting chairs or ordering Cabifys.
-For next year professional conference management is a must.
+For next year we are evaluating professional conference management.
 This means at least €6k,
 perhaps more.
 They will ideally take care of those aspects that are not specific to JSDayES: